raphamah/nextel-test/README.md

 # Nextel App
-This repo is dedicated to use Node, express, mongo, mongoose, redis, mocha, PubSub, Joi, Express validation, Docker, Docker Compose, and more things...
+This repo is dedicated to use Node, express, mongo, mongoose, redis, mocha, Istanbul, PubSub, Joi, Express validation, Docker, Docker Compose, ESLint, and more things...

 ## Install with Docker